9 Ways to Help Stop Your Dachshund from Eating too Fast

 - Bloat (which isn’t very common in Dachshunds but can happen)

-Gretel eating her dog food too fast always worried me a little because of these potential consequences so I researched what I could do to slow down her eating.
+Gretel scarfing her dog food has always worried me a little because of these potential consequences so I researched what I could do to slow down her eating.

 Note: some of the links below are affiliate links, which means that we get a few pennies if you make a purchase, at no extra cost to you, to help support this blog (and we really, really appreciate it!).

-9 Ways to Slow Down Your Dog’s Eating
+9 Ways to Slow Down Your Dachshund’s Eating

-Not all of these methods below will prevent your dog from scarfing their food but they are worth a try.
+Not all of these methods below will prevent your Dachshund from eating their food too fast but they are worth a try.
 Usually at least one of these things works.

 Add Water, Another Liquid, or Puree

-To my surprise, it took Gretel at least a minute to eat her food (remember, it was taking her under 5 seconds before).
+To my surprise, it took Gretel at least a minute to eat her food (it was taking her under 5 seconds before).

 While it doesn’t work for every dog, adding something to their food to make it more sticky or kind of like bobbing for kibble if you use a liquid (they have to drink the liquid first and/or “catch” the kibble), is a quick and cheap option that could help prevent your dog from eating too fast.